 The course numbering system at the University of Minnesota is as follows: 1xxx, 2xxx and 3xxx courses are undergraduate courses that are not open for graduate credit.
 Courses numbered 4xxx and 5xxx are open for both undergraduate and graduate credit.
 4xxx courses are primarily for undergraduates, while 5xxx courses are primarily intended for graduate students.
 8xxx courses are advanced graduate courses.
 You and your adviser will plan your coursework for the first year during the orientation period.

-Generally, incoming graduate students will take three courses: quantum mechanics, classical physics, and thermal/statistical physics.
+Generally, incoming graduate students will take five courses: quantum mechanics I and II, classical physics I and II, and thermal/statistical physics.

 Most students take the quantum mechanics sequence 5001/2.
 It presumes that you have had a one or two semester junior/senior level course in quantum mechanics.
 Students who have already taken a one-year graduate level course on quantum mechanics can instead take the more advanced quantum mechanics course Physics 8001.

 The second course sequence that most students take is 5011/2 Classical Physics.
 This sequence covers classical mechanics and classical electromagnetism.
 Most students take the required thermal/statistical physics course 5201 in their first year, while some others take it in their second year.

 Additional courses can be selected from a range of choices.
 You should carefully read the section below about the written examination before making your choice.
 Some common selections are listed in the tables below.
 You should consider both the major and minor requirements for your degree (see Chapters 4 or 5) in planning your coursework.
 In satisfying the minor requirements, you may wish to take courses in other departments such as astronomy, mathematics, electrical engineering, materials science, computer science or chemistry.